Linda K Sienkiewicz

 Can you spot the error in each of these signs?
 An apostrophe is never used when pluralizing a noun!
 Apostrophes are for showing possession or contractions.
 Despite this, apostrophes are so … Continue reading >>

-Filed Under: Writing Tagged With: grammar, pluralization
+Filed Under: The Writing Life Tagged With: grammar, pluralization

 I, Myself, or Me?